DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl.md

 will now return a `403 FORBIDDEN` response.

-This is due to the fact that no one has been granted read or write access to the service entity.
+This is due to the fact that no one has been granted read or write access to the Service entity.

-4. Create permission definitions which describes how your protected resources can be accessed
+### 4. Describe how your entity can be accessed

-At this point, our services listing is secured, but absolutely no one can access it through the api.
-The next step is to configure the ACL framework in order to describe which entity and fields are accessible and how they can be accessed.

-For the purpose of this demo, we will expose all three fields
+Prior to granting access to the Service entity, the ACL library requires us to define what and how the Service entity can be

-5. Grant permissions to users
+### 5. Grant users access to your protected entity